Medicaid Planning for Your Health

 Asset and Estate Planning: What’s The Right Path for You?

 Our attorneys regularly answer these questions and many more.
 Consistently we have counseled clients on how to save significant portions of their estate in strict accordance with the law.
 While some feel uncomfortable giving away their assets in order to qualify for government assistance, many others wish to legally conserve their assets so they will not run out of money for their own care and, if possible, have something left to leave their family.
-For this latter group of people, a carefully designed Medicaid qualification plan will allow them to protect what they have worked so hard for all of their life.
+For this latter group of people, a carefully designed Medicaid qualification plan will allow them to protect what they have worked so hard for all of their lives.

 Additional Medicare and Long Term Care Planning Resources